When Can You Call Yourself A Cleaning Veteran – A London Pro’s View

 “Roy Jones.”

 “Dirty-carpet Roy is your Dad?!
 Are you kidding me?
-He is a legend among the old-timers.
+He is a cleaning legend among the old-timers.
 You should have started with that!
 Sorry to give you grief, brother.”

 Paul and I ended up having a few beers at The Chandos.
 Needless to say, he took his certificate with a straight A and is now a senior carpet-cleaning supervisor.
 Whenever we meet, he teases me about our spy-thriller encounter.
 Lesson learned.